Lesson Plan - Get It!

 Similar to Jefferson's views, those who believe the Constitution is a living document are called activists.

-Similar to Madison's view, those who believe the Constitution should be interpreted literally are called originalists.
+Similar to Madison's view, those who believe the Constitution should be interpreted are called originalists.

-Let's look at modern versions of these views to better understand the current state of Constitutional interpretation.
+Look at modern versions of these views to understand better the current state of Constitutional interpretation.

 As you watch the C-SPAN clip below, pay attention to the differences in the arguments of Justice Antonin Scalia, an originalist, and Justice Stephen Breyer, an activist.

-Scalia, as an originalist, used a rigid interpretation of the Constitution in order to ensure stability while Breyer, an activist, used current subjective ideas on the words of the Constitution to ensure stability.
+Scalia, as an originalist, used a rigid interpretation of the Constitution to ensure stability.
+In contrast, Breyer, an activist, used current subjective ideas on the words of the Constitution to ensure stability.

 "No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 In forming a marital union, two people become something greater than once they were.
 As some of the petitioners in these cases demonstrate, marriage embodies a love that may endure even past death.
 It would misunderstand these men and women to say they disrespect the idea of marriage.
 Their plea is that they do respect it, respect it so deeply that they seek to find its fulfillment for themselves.
 Their hope is not to be condemned to live in loneliness, excluded from one of civilization's oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants them that right."